embl-cba/bd-cellview/README.md

     - [X] `BD CellView`
 3. Restart Fiji

-## Publication and usage instructions
+## Cite

-Please see the supplemental material in: Schraivogel, D. et al. High-speed fluorescence image-enabled cell sorting.
-Science 375, 315-320 (2022). doi: [10.1126/science.abj3013](https://www.science.org/doi/10.1126/science.abj3013).
+When using this plugin please cite [Schraivogel, D. et al. High-speed fluorescence image-enabled cell sorting.
+Science 375, 315-320 (2022)](https://www.science.org/doi/10.1126/science.abj3013).

+## Use

+For detailed instructions please see the Supplemental Material in the above publication.

 ### Folder Structure